gordianknotC/nxp_note/android/intent.md

 The intent resolution mechanism basically revolves around matching an Intent against all of the **\<intent-filter\>** descriptions in the installed application packages. (**Plus**, in the case of broadcasts, any [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver.html) objects **explicitly** registered with [Context.registerReceiver(BroadcastReceiver, IntentFilter)](https://developer.android.com/reference/android/content/Context.html#registerReceiver(android.content.BroadcastReceiver,%20android.content.IntentFilter)).)

-There are three pieces of information in the Intent that are used for resolution: the action, type, and category.
+There are three pieces of information in the Intent that are used for resolution: the **action, type**, and **category**.

+-   The  **action**, if given, must be listed by the component **as one it handles**.

+-   The  **type**  is retrieved from the Intent's data, if not already supplied in the Intent.
+Like the action, if a type is included in the intent (either explicitly or implicitly in its data), then this must be listed by the component **as one it handles**.

+-   For data that is not a  `content:`  URI and where no explicit type is included in the Intent, instead the  **scheme**  of the intent data (such as  `http:`  or  `mailto:`) is considered.
+Again like the action, if we are matching a scheme it must be listed by the component as one it can handle.
+-   The  **categories**, if supplied, must  _all_  be listed by the activity as categories it handles.
+That is, if you include the categories  `[CATEGORY_LAUNCHER](https://developer.android.com/reference/android/content/Intent.html#CATEGORY_LAUNCHER)`  and`[CATEGORY_ALTERNATIVE](https://developer.android.com/reference/android/content/Intent.html#CATEGORY_ALTERNATIVE)`, then you will only resolve to components with an intent that lists  _both_  of those categories.
+Activities will very often need to support the`[CATEGORY_DEFAULT](https://developer.android.com/reference/android/content/Intent.html#CATEGORY_DEFAULT)`  so that they can be found by  `[Context.startActivity()](https://developer.android.com/reference/android/content/Context.html#startActivity(android.content.Intent))`.

 ----------------------------------